Call now

 • Mouse poop can be distinguished from rat poop by its smaller size and more scattered distribution.

-• Identifying mouse droppings is key to addressing mouse infestations effectively and preventing further property damage.
+Identifying mouse droppings is key to addressing mouse infestations effectively and preventing further property damage, and a complete guide to identifying and safely cleaning mouse droppings can be especially helpful for homeowners.

 Rat Infestation Signs

-• Rat droppings are larger than mouse droppings, typically half an inch long, dark brown or black, and have blunt or pointed ends.
+• They are generally 3/8 inches long, with a diameter of 1/8 of an inch, and are larger than mouse droppings, typically half an inch long, dark brown or black, and have blunt or pointed ends.

-• Rat infestations can be identified by the presence of droppings in areas such as attics, storage shelves, and near kitchen appliances.
+Rat infestations can be identified by the presence of droppings in areas such as attics, storage shelves, and near kitchen appliances.
+Finding droppings in multiple rooms usually indicates that rats are moving freely through your home.
+If you notice new droppings after cleaning, it indicates an ongoing infestation.

 • Rats leave behind fewer droppings than mice but in more concentrated areas, indicating their larger size and different behavior.